 In a first step, select a show file you want to PSR into your current loaded show file.
 This will be done in the Show tab.
 Select the desired show file from a drive, and then tap Patch in the tab bar or Select at the bottom for the next step.
 PSR offers only show files from the internal drive (of the current version) or from an USB drive.

 A pop-up asks the user if they want to save the show file with a different name.
-This offers the possibility to
+This offers the possibility to continue with a new copy of the original show file.

-new name and then tap Rename.
+The show file will be saved with the new name.
+Enter the new name and then tap Rename.
 If you don't want to rename the show file, just tap

 Do Not Rename.
 Not changing the name and tapping Rename has the same outcome as tapping Do Not Remame.

 If the selected file is suitable for PSR, the PSR menu will shift to the Patch tab.
-In this Partial Show Read Prepare menu the user can adjust the patch of
+In this Partial Show Read Prepare menu the user can adjust the patch of both show files.

 The left side (PSR Patch) is the patch of the show file to be imported.
 The right side